piffpaffpuff/projects/readme.txt

 License: GPLv3 or later
 License URI: http://www.opensource.org/licenses/gpl-license.php

-A plugin for creative people to manage and present their projects.
+A portfolio plugin for creative people to manage and present their projects.

 == Description ==